Mexico City, 2016

 It’s a difficult compromise for a man of logic and reason to come to terms with.
 Eventually, his powerlessness in the face of daily impracticalities will swallow him whole.
 I suspect this is what happened to my friend Matthew.
 His ambition and propensity for logical thought couldn’t find solace in a culture that struggles to recognize let alone reward these traits.

 This runs contrary to what I used to believe.
-I assumed that people who are able to carve out a life for themselves in Latin America are the industrious, driven and sedulous.
-After all, what other type of person would be able to thrive and adapt to a new culture without having a solid work ethic and the ability to sort through the endless setbacks and struggles that come with moving to a new country?
+I assumed that people who are able to carve out a life for themselves in Latin America are industrious, driven, and sedulous.
+After all, what other human would be able to thrive and adapt to a new culture without having a solid work ethic and the ability to sort through the endless setbacks and struggles that come with moving to a new country?

 However, what I’ve found time and time again is that those that are driven professionally and have to do anything linked to business in Latin America, such as opening a company, getting construction permits or working in a multinational corporation, get burned out in a few years and relocate to Asia, Europe or North America, to countries where success relies a tad more on work ethic than on knowing the right people.